‘The Bold And The Beautiful’ Spoilers Week of March 20-24: Steam Wedding Happens

 Sightseeing In Sydney

 Eric Forrester (John McCook) and wife Quinn do some sightseeing next week on The Bold and The Beautiful.
-They explore the beauty of Sydney Harbor and bask in romance but, as usual, Quinn will be distracted with sexy thoughts of her stepson.
+They explore the beauty of Sydney Harbor and bask in romance, but as usual, Quinn will be distracted with sexy thoughts of her stepson.
 Eric is blissfully ignorant of the looming storm.

 Also on next week’s The Bold and The Beautiful, Brooke and Eric spend some time together talking about the three decades they’ve known each other, their rich history, and where they both are now with their lives and loves.
 These two will be comforting each other soon when their lives blow up on The Bold and The Beautiful.